Tests and diagnosisBy Mayo Clinic staff

 - Nasal endoscopy.
 A thin, flexible tube (endoscope) with a fiber-optic light inserted through your nose allows your doctor to visually inspect the inside of your sinuses.

 - Imaging studies.
 Images taken using computerized tomography (CT) or magnetic resonance imaging (MRI) can show details of your sinuses and nasal area.
-These may identify a deep inflammation or physical obstruction that's difficult to detect using an endoscope.
+While not recommended for uncomplicated acute sinusitis, imaging studies may help identify abnormalities or suspected complications.

 - Nasal and sinus cultures.
 Laboratory tests are generally unnecessary for diagnosing acute sinusitis.
 However, in cases in which the condition fails to respond to treatment or is progressing, tissue cultures may help pinpoint the cause, such as identifying a bacterial cause.